This article was updated on August 5, 2018.

 Adopting technology for employee learning has taken a place on the back burner at many organizations because of HR leadership's continued focus on employee recruitment and retention strategies.
-But CHROs cannot lose focus on the importance of continuing education as an invaluable tool for those very strategies.
+But HR leaders can't lose focus on the importance of continuing education as an invaluable tool for those very strategies.

-According to a study by the ADP Research Institute® The Evolution of Work: The Changing Nature of the Global Workforce, 82 percent of employees have "positive" feelings about a future where "people will use tech to learn anything, anytime, anywhere."
+According to the ADP Research Institute® report, The Evolution of Work: The Changing Nature of the Global Workplace, 82 percent of employees have "positive" feelings about a future where "people will use tech to learn anything, anytime, anywhere."
 Today's employees are clearly eager to learn and acquire new skills, and the adoption of technology to enable employee learning allows organizations to elevate employee happiness while improving their ability to retain talent.

 For example, according to London-based CityAm, out of 2,000 people considering switching companies in the next year, a primary motivator is a desire for professional growth, with 41 percent of employees considering defecting because they want to push their career forward, while another 32 percent just feel "bored" by their job.